saidali-ibn-zafar/Regular-Expression/mds/01-intro.md

 # Regular Expression

+## What is regular expression?

+- `Regular expression` is a sequence of characters that defines a search pattern.

+---

 - `Regular expressions` (regex) can indeed often be found between slashes `(/)` in many programming languages, especially in JavaScript.
 The `slashes /` indicate the start and end of the regex pattern.

 - `i` - Case `insensitive`: Makes the match case-insensitive, allowing "a" to match both "a" and "A".